 Communication and Observation Devices Should be Part of Prepping

-Most preppers put a lot of time and effort in to firearms, food supplies, shelter, and water purification and with good reason but I do not hear much said about communication and observation devices.
+Most preppers put a lot of time and effort into firearms, food supplies, shelter, seeds and livestock for good reason but I do not hear much said about communication and observation devices.
 Not everything a prepper needs goes “BANG”.

 Oldie’s but Goodies

 In my stash of bugout supplies I have two older forty channel cb radio’s with hi band frequencies, an old knob dial type car Am FM car stereo and several pairs of Motorola pocket size walkie talkie radios.

 One radio is a Cobra model 29 and the other is a Uniden pc122XL both were put to good use many years ago while working road patrol in a busy Florida Community.
 Back before cell phones several car dealership security officers used CB radios this allowed us to directly communicate with them and assisted in several in progress auto theft arrests.
 The CB radio has since passed it hat onto car phones and eventually the slim profile phones used to day.